hexatomic/hexatomic/docs/dev/src/maintenance/taking-over/README.md

 ## Maintain open contributions

 Check if there are any open pull requests for Hexatomic in the original repository.
-If you are working in a fork, consider gettin in touch with the authors of the open pull requests and ask them to put them up again against your fork.
+If you are working in a fork, consider getting in touch with the authors of the open pull requests and ask them to put them up again against your fork.
 [Maintain the open pull requests](../contributions/) so that they can be closed or merged.

 ## Maintain open issues